Availability

 Apartment Puerto Naos La Regata Atico

-Beautiful bright Penthouse Apartment in Puerto Naos with spacious sun terrace to the west with a fantastic view of the sandy beach and the deep blue Atlantic Ocean.
+Beautiful bright apartment in Puerto Naos with spacious sun terrace to the west with a fantastic view of the sandy beach and the deep blue Atlantic Ocean.

-The apartment building contains 4 additional apartments: La Regata 2a, La Regata 2b, La Regata 3a, La Regata 3b.
+The apartment building also includes four additional apartments: La Regata 2a, La Regata 2b, La Regata 3a, La Regata 3b.
+These options are ideal for families or groups traveling together.

 Facilities